sasilver75/obsidian/Courses/Machine Learning/CS236 Deep Generative Models @ Stanford (2023)/Deep Generative Models (5) - Variational Autoencoders.md

 - We can also rewrite this expression as the sum of two terms: the average log joint probability, under q ... and the entropy under q.
 "Essentially, the best way of guessing the z variables is to actually use the posterior distribution according to the model" 🤤

+((I'm pretty jealous of the students that are able to follow this material live in the course and still ask good questions!))